dmlc/gluon-nlp/docs/get_started/data_api.rst

      batch_size=[16, 16, 16, 16, 16, 16, 16, 16, 16, 16]

 In this example, we use a ``FixedBucketSampler``, which assigns each data sample to a fixed bucket based on its length.
 The bucket keys are either given or generated from the input sequence lengths.
-In this example, we construct 10 buckets, where `cnt` shows the number of samples belonging to each bucket.
+We construct 10 buckets, where `cnt` shows the number of samples belonging to each bucket.

-To further improve the throughput, we can consider scale up the batch size of smaller buckets.
+To further improve the throughput, we can consider scaling up the batch size of smaller buckets.
 This can be achieved by use a flag ``ratio``.
 Assume the :math:`i` th key is :math:`K_i` , the default batch size is :math:`B` , the ratio to scale the batch size is :math:`\alpha` and the batch size corresponds to the :math:`i` th bucket is :math:`B_i` .
 We have: